ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-08-31-Bluetooth-Auto-Shutoff.md

 {: .nolineno }

 # Mac OS Scheduling
-> LaunchAgents can also be for the scheduling of bluetooth shutoff.
+> LaunchAgents can also used be for the scheduling of bluetooth shutoff.
+They are more complicated, and cron jobs are simplier.
 {: .prompt-info }

 To run every 30 minutes using crontab, run: